Triton-Robotics/TR-mbed/util/communications/comDocumentation.md

 # SerialCommunication.hpp

+- Enables reading through any TX/RX Capable Pin

 - Facilitates Computer to Nucleo communication through Mbed Studio's serial monitor.
 (Great for testing)

   - Because the "Enter" button does not do anything on the Serial Monitor, pressing '\' will act like the Enter button in our SerialComm class.

-  - Prints out data as you type and only sends when you press backslash
+  - Prints out data as you type and only sends the data to the nucleo when you press backslash

-- Reads incoming Serial Data from any RX capable port on the Nucleo
+- Converts string to an int

 ## Constructor